meet the cnx23 staff

 Bass technician

-He then marched at Redline Percussion and continued on to the Crossmen, Carolina Crown, and eventually went on to win a silver medal as a member of Rhythm X.
+He marched at Redline Percussion and continued on to the Crossmen, Carolina Crown, and eventually went on to earn a silver medal at Rhythm X.

-Jack is currently a battery technician at William Mason HS and is teaching ConneXus and Redline this winter.
-He started his teaching career in Michigan at Southgate Anderson HS and went on to teach Lake Orion HS, Lebanon HS, Novi HS, Plymouth HS, Walled Lake Central HS, and Walled Lake Western HS.
+Jack is currently the Percussion Director at Springboro HS, and also serves as a battery technician at William Mason HS.
+He is also on staff at the Madison Scouts.
+He started his teaching career in Michigan at Southgate Anderson HS and went on to teach Lake Orion HS, Lebanon HS, Novi HS, Plymouth HS, Walled Lake Central HS, Walled Lake Western HS, and Redline Percussion.
 He has also had the opportunity to arrange for a few groups in Michigan.

-In his free time, Jack loves spending time outside hiking.
+In his free time, Jack loves hiking and nature photography.
 He also enjoys listening to and producing music.
 He actively collects records and constantly has something playing.

 kristin smith